NewsArizona News

 and last updated

-LITCHFIELD PARK, AZ — Some animals at the Wildlife World Zoo in Litchfield Park have reportedly caught the bird flu.
+LITCHFIELD PARK, AZ — Animals at the Wildlife World Zoo in Litchfield Park have reportedly caught the bird flu, including some who have died.

 On Wednesday, the Maricopa County Department of Public Health announced it is working with state and federal organizations in responding to a detection of avian influenza in a small number of animals at the zoo.